vizz1234/patient-case-summary-workflow/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+---
+**Note**: This tool is for informational purposes only and should not be used as a substitute for professional medical judgment.

 ## 📝 License